patternfly/patternfly-elements/docs/content/theme/pfe-theme-slots.md

        }
        ```

+## Local component variables

+In some cases, like the CTA (call-to-action) component, you might need to define a background color and a text color, as well as hover, focus, and visited states.
+That's a lot of colors!
+For this reason, it might be useful to create "local" variables for that particular component, and then redefine the values when different attributes come into play.

-2. It is recommended to create "local" variables for properties that developers are likely to override, such as color and sizing.
+Additionally it is recommended to create these "local" variables for properties that developers are likely to override, such as color and sizing, should they need the scope.
 You may use these functions that refer to theme variables to set the values of these local vars.
 Here's an example of some local variables you would find in the `pfe-cta.scss` file:

     ```sass
      :host {
          --pfe-cta--BorderRadius: 0;
          --pfe-cta--Color:  pfe-color(ui-link);
+         --pfe-cta--Color--hover:  pfe-color(ui-link--hover);
      }
     ```